trangnguyen2906/Python-Churn-Prediction-Segment-E-commerce/README.md

 ```
 def count_percentage(df, column, target):
-    ### This function to create the table calculate the percentage of churn/non-churn customer on total customer group by category values
+    ### Function to create the table calculate the percentage
+    ### of churn/non-churn customer on total customer group by category values

     # Create 2 dataframes of churn and non-churn